petia1960/julia/README.md

 As a high-performance numerical language, Julia should be linked to a multi-threaded BLAS and LAPACK, such as OpenBLAS or ATLAS, which will provide much better performance than the reference `libblas` implementations which may be default on some systems.

-### SuiteSparse

-SuiteSparse is a special case, since it is typically only installed as a static library, while `USE_SYSTEM_SUITESPARSE=1` requires that it is a shared library.
-Running the script `contrib/repackage_system_suitesparse4.make` will copy your static system SuiteSparse installation into the shared library format required by Julia. `make USE_SYSTEM_SUITESPARSE=1` will then use the SuiteSparse that has been copied into Julia's directory, but will not build a new SuiteSparse library from scratch.

 ### Intel MKL

 For a 64-bit architecture, the environment should be set up as follows: